Chanel Miller, woman sexually assaulted by Brock Turner, speaks out

 “My dream is to write children’s books.
 I felt no parent,” she said, her voice breaking, “is going to want me as a role model if I am just the discarded drunk, half-naked body behind the dumpster."

-The emotional victim impact statement Miller read out at Turner's sentencing went viral, serving as a rallying cry for victims of sexual abuse.
+The emotional victim impact statement Miller read out at Turner's sentencing went viral, serving as a rallying cry for those who suffered sexual abuse.

 Many people were enraged when Turner was sentenced to six months in jail in 2016 after his conviction for felony sexual assault.
 He was released from jail after serving just three months.